 As budget backpackers, we all want to save money and travel on the cheap.
 In a perfect world, Couchsurfing hosts would be as abundant as the rain in Edinburgh.

-I have found that scoring Couchsurfing hosts in big cities (in the west in particular) to be a real challenge as they get so many requests on a daily (or hourly) basis.
-Sometimes we just need to book a hostel and count our blessings that we are able to go traveling at all.
+I have found that scoring Couchsurfing hosts in big cities (in the west in particular) is a real challenge as they get so many requests on a daily (or hourly) basis.
+Sometimes we just need to book a hostel and count our blessings that we are able to go travelling at all.

 Eating and Drinking in Edinburgh